Washing by hand

 - Remove bird droppings from the paintwork as soon as possible.
 Bird droppings contain chemicals that affect and discolour paintwork very quickly.
 An authorised Volvo workshop is recommended for the removal of any discoloration.

 - Hose down the underbody.

-- Rinse the entire car until the dissolved dirt has been removed so as to reduce the risk of scratches from washing.
+- Rinse the whole car until the loose dirt has been removed in order to reduce the risk of scratches from washing.
 Do not spray directly onto the locks.

 - If necessary, use cold degreasing agent on very dirty surfaces.
-Note that in this case, the surfaces must not be hot from the sun!
+Note that the surfaces must not then be warmed up by the sun!

 - Wash using a sponge, car shampoo and plenty of lukewarm water.

 - Clean the wiper blades with a lukewarm soap solution or car shampoo.

 - Dry the car using a clean, soft chamois or a water scraper.
 If you avoid allowing water droplets to dry in strong sunlight then the risk of water stains that may need to be polished away is reduced.

 Always have the engine cleaned by a workshop.
 There is a risk of fire if the engine is hot.